DataDog/integrations-core/docs/developer/guidelines/conventions.md

 -----

+## File naming

+Often, libraries that interact with a product will name their packages after the product.
+So if you name a file `<PRODUCT_NAME>.py`, and inside try to import the library of the same name, you will get import errors that will be difficult to diagnose.

+**Never name a Python file the same as the integration's name.**

 ## Stateful checks

-Since Agent v6, every instance of [AgentCheck](../base/api.md#agentcheck) corresponds to a single YAML instance of an integration defined in the `instances` array of user configuration.
+Since Agent v6, every instance of [AgentCheck](../base/api.md#datadog_checks.base.checks.base.AgentCheck) corresponds to a single YAML instance of an integration defined in the `instances` array of user configuration.
 As such, the `instance` argument the `check` method accepts is redundant and wasteful since you are parsing the same configuration at every run.

 **Parse configuration once and save the results.**